alan890104/go-clean-architecture/README.md

 2. Make sure you have installed `make`, `go` and `docker-compose / docker compose` on your machine
 3. Copy `.env.example` to `.env.dev` and modify the environment variables if needed
 4. Run `make init` to install the dependencies
+   > Run only once when you start the development or the dependencies are updated
 5. Run `make dev-up` to start the development database and redis
 6. Run `make dev-migrate` to migrate the database
 7. Run `make serve` to start the development server with live reload
+   1. Webserver will be listening on [localhost:8080](http://localhost:8080)
+   2. Swagger UI will be listening on [localhost:8080](http://localhost:8080)
 8. Run `make dev-down` to stop the development database and redis

 ## Iteration